It is a waste product of the digestive system after eating protein.

-When there is a proportion below the normal range of urea nitrogen it could mean liver disease, malnutrition or another cause; therefore, treatment will be applied based on the underlying cause or condition.
+A proportion below the normal range of urea nitrogen could mean liver disease, malnutrition, or another cause; therefore, treatment will be applied based on the underlying cause or condition.

-It is therefore important that when a low level of urea nitrogen is detected, the doctor is consulted to be treated and receive the indicated treatment.
+It is, therefore, crucial that when a low level of urea nitrogen is detected, the doctor is consulted to be treated and receive the indicated treatment.

 Why is the BUN test done?